 Schools as we currently know them go back to the dawn of the industrial age.
-Class-rooms, teachers delivering chalk and talk lessons, assigning homework.
-The students are somewhere safe while their parents were at work, being prepared for a work-force they would soon join and stay in till old age, probably with the same employer..
+Class-rooms where teachers deliver chalk-and-talk lessons, assigning homework, trying to maintain order.
+The students are somewhere safe while their parents are at work, the kids being prepared for a work-force they would soon join and stay in till old age, probably with the same employer..

 Times have changed, but schools have not, at least not enough to deliver the kind of education children need in the 21st century, says Australian educator Greg Whitby.
 He says the world is changing at an unprecedented rate, our schools haven’t kept up and so we’re missing opportunities to better equip our kids for a world that will change even more by the time they’re adults.